User Guide • Salesforce

 For one, when she suggested I replace the phrase “Please reference [table/figure/section]” to “See [table/figure/section]”, I advocated against using “See” because it could be ableist or potentially ableist.
 She agreed to keep my original word choice.

-an annotated screenshot I included in the final user guide explaining the different types of tabs
+An annotated screenshot I included in the final user guide explaining the different types of tabs in the Salesforce-based product.

-an annotated screenshot I included in the final user guide explaining the different sections and entities in the product
+An annotated screenshot I included in the final user guide explaining the different sections and entities in the Salesforce-based product.

 Review Process